HDhuman: High-quality Human Novel-view Rendering from Sparse Views: Related Work

-For multi-view human reconstruction, PIFu uses a naive average pooling operation for multi-view feature fusion, which is not efficient enough to fuse the geometry details that observed in the multi-view input images. \cite{deepmulticap} uses SMPL as the geometry prior to solve the occlusion problem in multi-person reconstruction, but the usage of SMPL not only makes the reconstruction results might be pixel-misaligned, but also makes it unable to reconstruct the human cases with loose clothes, such as long dress.
-In contrast, without using any geometry prior, we present a pixel-aligned spatial transformer for multi-view feature fusion, enabling us to produce pixel-aligned highly detailed reconstruction results.
+Zheng \etal \cite{deepmulticap} use SMPL as the geometry prior to solve the occlusion problem in multi-person reconstruction, but the usage of SMPL not only makes the reconstruction results might be pixel-misaligned, but also makes it unable to reconstruct the human cases with loose clothes, such as long dresses.
+In contrast, benefiting from the proposed pixel-aligned spatial transformer, we are able to produce highly-detailed reconstruction results without any human template prior such as SMPL, and we are able to handle human performers that wear loose clothes with complex texture patterns.